 Lindy for admin, inbox, meetings, scheduling

-Manus for broader research and browser tasks
+A general AI assistant for broader research and drafting

 Human approval for all external communication at first